lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2024-08-29-Probabilistic_Example.md

 This paper indeed presents a proof of a lower bound for Ramsey numbers, but it makes no reference to probability and instead enumerates the total number of graphs satisfying certain properties.

+A recent [paper](/papers/Edmonds-CPP2024.pdf) by Chelsea Edmonds describes the formalisation of probabilistic proofs in considerably more detail.

 The examples for this post are online [here](/Isabelle-Examples/Probabilistic_Example_Erdos.thy).